Genusbiz/docs/editing-docs-locally.md

 # Contribute by editing articles locally on your computer

 ## Install Git for revision control
 1. Download and install Git from [here](https://git-scm.com/downloads).
 Optional: Install a Git GUI Client.
 Click [here](https://git-scm.com/downloads/guis) for a list of GUI Clients.
+Some of us use [Sourcetree](https://www.sourcetreeapp.com/).
 2. In Windows 10, we recommend adding the Git installation folder (_c:\program files\git\cmd_) to your PATH variable by following the steps [here](#how-to-add-a-folder-to-your-windows-10-path-environment-variable).

 ## GitHub